‘Collective punishment’: Ethiopia drone strikes target civilians in Amhara

 As fighting looks to continue into 2024, the Ethiopian government could continue to resort to its drone arsenal, battle-tested in the country’s wars that have killed hundreds of thousands of people and displaced millions since 2019.

 The wars have exacerbated a humanitarian disaster and drained the economy.
-Reports of a surge in starvation deaths have coincided with the news that the country is on the brink of a debt default.
+Reports of a surge in starvation deaths have coincided with the news that the country defaulted on a $33m payment as part of its debt, on Boxing Day.

 But Addis Ababa may still be gearing up to expand its drone investments.